(AKA Lemonade Stand)

 The Electron and BBC Micro version was published in Electron User magazine, volume 4, issue 12, in September 1987.

-The Apple II and the BBC Micro versions have not been compared, so it is not known whether Mark Smiddy ported the Apple II version, or simply wrote his own interpretation of the game.
+The Apple II and the BBC Micro versions have not been compared, so it is not known whether Mark Smiddy ported the Apple II version or simply rewrote it from scratch.

 |Title||Lemonade Stall (AKA Lemonade Stand)|